 Next is a module on how to automate your store by searching for virtual assistants to handle customer service enquiries, Facebook ads managing, and all the other boring stuff – also ideally how you should structure your team.

 You’re then directed to the platforms you should visit to look for freelancers; in this case, VA service companies, Upwork, and Onlinejobs.ph.
-You’re also shown how you should write up the descriptions for the jobs you post on Upwork, and you’re given a sample job description template so you have an idea on how to write your own.
+You’re also shown how you should write up the descriptions for the jobs you post on Upwork; you can use the sample job description template provided, so you have an idea on how to write your own.

 If your store isn’t making a significant amount of sales, I would worry about this module later and return to it once you have a scalable winning product.

-Finally, this module, consisting of five videos, focuses on email marketing for a general store – especially important for attracting customers who have added to cart and/or reached checkout, but never went through with their purchase.
+Finally, this module, consisting of five videos, focuses on email marketing for a general store.
+This is especially important for attracting customers who have added to cart and/or reached checkout, but never went through with their purchase.

 Following that are two videos on how to set up campaigns for Recart, utilising Facebook Messenger by sending automated messages to reach out to customers who don’t go through with a purchase, and following a purchase how to compel a purchasing customer to (hopefully) make a second purchase and beyond.

-(NOTE: Sadly, due to changes with the pre-ticked widget whitelist policies, Facebook no longer accepts applications for the widget whitelisting process (since around mid-October 2018), so you’ll overall struggle to get customers to subscribe to Facebook Messenger notifications by ticking the widget.
-The only closest alternative you really have in this case is to switch to the Discount Widget instead.)
+(NOTE: Sadly, due to changes with the pre-ticked widget whitelist policies, Facebook no longer accepts applications for the widget whitelisting process.
+The only closest alternative you have in this case is to switch to the Discount Widget instead.)

 Finally, a video on how to structure your discount coupon email using Mailchimp which is sent to the prospect after they opt in to email marketing via Wheelio.
 Overall, this is more relevant for branded niche stores, so this won’t help you much if you’re only running a general store since email marketing overall works better for branded niche stores.

-There apparently was also going to be videos on how to set up your follow-up emails which come after the coupon confirmation email, though I can’t seem to find them anywhere, so I’m uncertain what exactly happened there?
+There apparently was going to be videos on how to set up your follow-up emails, which come after the coupon confirmation email.
+I can’t seem to find them anywhere though, so I’m uncertain what happened there?

-Because the Facebook algorithm is constantly changing to the point that the methods taught in the above-mentioned modules may not work as effectively anymore (especially due to increasing CPMs, not to mention more and more people getting into the Facebook advertising game), you’ll need to adapt to any changes as they come.
+Because the Facebook algorithm is constantly changing to the point that the methods taught in the above-mentioned modules may not work as effectively anymore (especially due to increasing CPMs, not to mention Facebook advertising becoming more competitive), you’ll need to adapt to any changes as they come.

 Be sure you’re actively following updates from the private Facebook group, so you’ll know when the course receives updates which detail new testing methods that will not only keep your CPMs as low as possible while still attracting high quality traffic, but also help you effectively scale campaigns to the point of profitability.

-As Tristan also advises, you should also watch the videos detailing the older methods first before you watch the videos in the course updates module.
+As Tristan also advises, you should also watch the videos detailing the older methods first before you watch the videos in this module.